Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 The wedding celebration of Camilla’s daughter Laura and Harry Lopes was held at the property in 2006.

-It is estimated that the manor cost Camilla around GBP 850,000 (around USD 1.3 million at the time).
+It is estimated that the manor cost Camilla around USD 1.3 million at the time.
 Reports say she spent another USD 1 million on the renovation of the property in 1996.
 She bought the house from the proceeds from her divorce settlement with Andrew, the amount of which is not known.

 (Main and Featured images: The Royal Family/@RoyalFamily/Twitter)